 With so many countries to choose from it can be hard to choose where to volunteer with ILP.
-No matter where you volunteer though you will LOVE your kids.
+No matter where you volunteer though you will absolutely come home loving "your kids".
 Here's proof.

-All of ILP's countries are unique in their own ways.
-The cultures, food, and people will all be different and amazing.
-Whether you spend a semester volunteering in the DR, Romania, or Ukraine you will experience new things and absolutely fall in love with your new "home" and make a difference in the lives of the kids you serve.
+Whether you spend a semester volunteering in the DR, Romania, or Ukraine (or any of ILP's other locations) you will experience new things and absolutely fall in love with your new home.
+And that includes the people you meet there.

 We talked to an ILP volunteer from a few of our countries and had them share a little bit about some of their favorite kids they taught and volunteered with.